All Episodes

 Always and without doubt.

-And then I said, it may well be that the problem in our country right with our politics right now is not that there's too much conflict, but too little.
+And then I said, it may well be that the problem in our country with our politics right now is not that there's too much conflict, but too little.

 And I was speaking within the context of our politics in Washington.

-If you didn't, and might have thought that I meant just in general, I can see where you would think I'm wrong.
+If you didn't, and might have thought that I meant just in general, I can see where you would think I'm wrong, or you might be curious, disagree, want to ask me further about it.

 So rather than wait for a call to ask me with a specific situation, let me give you one to just show you I know what some of you probably did in reacting.